RESOURCES

 Subpart F income inclusion has several limitations.
 For instance, Subpart F income of any CFC for any taxable year is generally limited by the amount of such corporation’s earnings and profits (“E&P”) for such taxable year, but is subject to recapture as Subpart F income in future years to the extent that Subpart F income exceeds current E&P. Furthermore, it does not include income of a CFC subject to an effective rate of income tax imposed by a foreign country that is more than 90 percent of the maximum U.S. corporate income tax rate (the “high tax exception”), i.e., 18.9% (calculated as 90% of the corporate tax rate of 21%).

-Starting with the 2018 tax year, a U.S. shareholder of any CFC has to include in gross income the CFC’s global intangible low-taxed income (“GILTI”) in a manner generally similar to inclusions of Subpart F income as described above.
-Whereas the Subpart F rules are aimed at a CFC's passive (e.g., dividends, interest, royalties) income, the GILTI rules are aimed at a CFC's active (e.g., business, trading) income.
+A U.S. shareholder of any CFC has to include in gross income the CFC’s net CFC-tested income ("NCTI") in a manner generally similar to inclusions of Subpart F income as described above.
+Whereas the Subpart F rules are aimed at a CFC's passive (e.g., dividends, interest, royalties) income, the NCTI rules are aimed at a CFC's active (e.g., business, trading) income.

-In general, GILTI is computed as the income of the CFC (aggregated for all the CFCs owned by the U.S. shareholder) that is in excess of a 10% return on certain tangible property of the CFC.
-GILTI does not include income effectively connected with a U.S. trade or business, Subpart F income, Subpart F income qualifying for the high-tax exception, or certain related party payments.
+In general, NCTI is computed as the income of the CFC (aggregated for all the CFCs owned by the U.S. shareholder), excluding income effectively connected with a U.S. trade or business, Subpart F income, Subpart F income qualifying for the high-tax exception, or certain related party payments.
+(Prior to 2026, NCTI was referred to as "global intagible low-taxed income" ("GILTI"), when the tax was only on the excess of a 10% return on certain tangible property of the CFC.)

-A U.S. corporate shareholder of a CFC is entitled to a 50% deduction to offset GILTI plus an 80% foreign tax credit for foreign tax paid at the CFC level.
-As a result, the corporate shareholder will be taxed at a maximum 10.5% rate (50% x 21% corporate tax rate), and there will be no additional tax if the GILTI was subject to foreign tax of at least 13.125%.
+Through the 2025 tax year, a U.S. corporate shareholder of a CFC was entitled to an IRC Section 250 50% deduction to offset GILTI, plus an 80% foreign tax credit for foreign tax paid at the CFC level.
+As a result, the corporate shareholder was taxed at a maximum 10.5% rate (50% x 21% corporate tax rate), meaning no residual U.S. tax if the GILTI was subject to foreign tax of at least 13.125%.
+As a result of the OBBBA, beginning with the 2026 tax year, the effective tax rate on NCTI is increased to 12.6% (from 10.5% under GILTI), achieved by reducing the Section 250 deduction from 50% to 40%.
+Additionally, the percentage of foreign taxes that can be credited against NCTI inclusions is increased from 80% to 90%.

-A U.S. individual, on the other hand, will be taxed at the ordinary tax rate on such GILTI (37% is the maximum rate) with no 50% deduction and no foreign tax credit for the foreign tax paid at the CFC level.
-For this reason, an individual U.S. shareholder who holds at least 10% of the CFC should consider making a so-called “962 election” to be taxed as a corporation on the GILTI (i.e., taxed at the 21% corporate rate with the 80% indirect foreign tax credit and 50% deduction).
+A U.S. individual, on the other hand, will be taxed at the ordinary tax rate on NCTI (37% is the maximum rate) with no IRC Section 250 deduction and no foreign tax credit for the foreign tax paid at the CFC level.
+For this reason, an individual U.S. shareholder who holds at least 10% of the CFC should consider making a so-called “962 election” to be taxed as a corporation on their NCTI (i.e., taxed at the 21% corporate rate with the 90% indirect foreign tax credit and 40% deduction).
 Such an election can have complex and varied tax consequences, and a tax advisor should be consulted to fully understand its merits.

-The GILTI "high-tax exception" exempts a CFC from the GILTI rules if the company is taxed locally at a rate higher than 18.9% (calculated as 90% of the corporate tax rate of 21%).
+The "high-tax exception" exempts a CFC from the NCTI rules if the company is taxed locally at a rate higher than 18.9% (calculated as 90% of the corporate tax rate of 21%).

 CFCs and the Reporting Rules